oucs-teaching/cosc349-labs/lab13.md

 sudo minikube start --vm-driver=none
 ```

 - You should see the system downloading the Docker images that it uses to drive the components of Kubernetes.
-(This will take some time to complete.
-You can potentially read the second section of this lab on AWS CloudFormation while you wait...)
+(This will take some time to complete.)
 After a number of minutes, the output should resemble:

 ```
-😄  minikube v1.4.0 on Ubuntu 16.04 (vbox/amd64)
+😄  minikube v1.5.1 on Ubuntu 16.04 (vbox/amd64)
 🤹  Running on localhost (CPUs=2, Memory=3951MB, Disk=9861MB) ...
-ℹ️   OS release is Ubuntu 16.04.6 LTS
+ℹ️   OS release is Ubuntu 16.04.5 LTS
-🐳  Preparing Kubernetes v1.16.0 on Docker 18.09.7 ...
+🐳  Preparing Kubernetes v1.16.2 on Docker 18.09.7 ...
-💾  Downloading kubeadm v1.16.0
+💾  Downloading kubeadm v1.16.2
-💾  Downloading kubelet v1.16.0
+💾  Downloading kubelet v1.16.2
 🚜  Pulling images ...
 🚀  Launching Kubernetes ...
 🤹  Configuring local host environment ...